YushengFeng01/clean-tool/Readme.md

 ~~1.
 List `type` attriutes for each title field in the report.~~ ~~1.
 Add a "UT" column in the report.~~
 2. Confirm if one record has only on **doc_id** and **uid**.
 3. Some record's type aren't `src` in superunfi.
 So the ut field is empty for some characters.
+Add type='src' into UNIF XPATH?
 4. `sort_addition_info`, its logic is a little complicated.
 I need to simplify it later.
 4. Add more unit test cases, e.g `child process result validation`